 The possible deaths of our universe

 Now that we know how we got here, you are probably wondering what the future holds.
 We won't live to see the universe end, but it's fun to explore.
 The abundant presence of dark energy almost entirely rules out the possibility of the universe collapsing back into a Big Crunch and potentially creating a new Big Bang in a sort of reincarnation.

 The abundant presence of dark energy almost entirely rules out the possibility of the universe collapsing back into a Big Crunch.
-For the same reason, the universe expansion cannot slow down to a halt, leaving just 2 possible scenarios.
+For the same reason, the universe's expansion cannot slow down to a halt, leaving just two possible scenarios.

 The so-called cold death of the universe is a scenario in which the universe keeps expanding faster and faster.
 So fast, in fact, that it overcomes the gravitational attraction between galaxies, stars, and planets...
 Eventually, every object in the universe ends up alone, infinitely far from everything else: cold, silent, until it all dies out in, quite literally, empty space.

 There is a less depressing option – a Big Rip could happen.
 In this scenario, the universe expands so fast that, at some point, it tears the fabric of space–time.
 What would it look like?
 We don't really know, and we have no way to test it.
 Fortunately (or unfortunately, depending on your curiosity), none of us would be there to see it – and neither will anything currently living on planet Earth.

 If you feel overwhelmed having to create your own universe, here are some practical tips and tricks:

 A large amount of dark energy will result in exponential growth at the end of the graph (after at least 10 billion years).